carvethedegen/felon-floor-status/README.md

 No need for an API key.

 To make this work;
-- Create a file in the same directory as this file called; ".env"
+- Create a file in the same directory as bot.js called; ".env"
 - Insert the line; "DISCORD_BOT_TOKEN=YOURTOKENHERE"
 - Save the file
 - Do "npm i" in your terminal